tylerjromeo/nolandel-notes/endgame.md

 Players fight ruin on a map of nolandel, in godzilla mode

 Kiri is with Torshuul, Morelian, and JoJo, working on a way to bind Ruin.

+shar and ruin make eye contact in epilogue